pnp/blog/content/microsoft-365-developer-community-call/2022-08-04/index.md

 ### Demos

 * **ProvisionGenie v.3.0 – focus on Localization and Accessibility** – newly released v3.0 delivers Localization - UI in 12 languages.
 Languages are easily added – upload from spreadsheet to localization table in Microsoft Dataverse.
 Admins can limit language options presented for user to choose.
 Accessibility options include Theming, Screen reader and Keyboard-only support, and language availability.
 Call to action is to translate ProvisionGenie into more languages to enable more people to benefit from this application.
-* **List formatting for backgrounds and borders based on classes used** – new placeholder isSelected used with classes found on formatting samples site, applies formatting (backgrounds, borders) to selected row or changes image in column of selected row.
+* **List formatting backgrounds and borders using new isSelected placeholder** – isSelected is used with classes found on formatting samples site, applies formatting (backgrounds, borders) to selected row or changes image in column of selected row.
 Classes used ms-bgColor- applies a background color, sp-field-border sets border-width and border-style.
 Two Bonus on-the-fly demos show new “customRowAction” to expose a context menu and new expression called “split” for formatting text and borders around text.

 The host of this call was [David Warner II](http://twitter.com/DavidWarnerII) (Microsoft) \| @DavidWarnerII.
 Q&A takes place in chat throughout the call.